 Up until now, students who turn 5 years old on or before December 2 were allowed to start kindergarten.
 As a result, children with later birthdays could begin when they were still 4 years old.
 But some policymakers argued that those younger learners lacked critical social, literacy, and math skills.

-So in 2010, California passed the Kindergarten Readiness Act, which will gradually shift the birthday cut-off date for kindergarten enrollment.
-The idea is to ensure that future students enter kindergarten as 5-year-olds, but it will be implemented gradually over three years.
-Here's how it will work:
+So in 2010, California passed the Kindergarten Readiness Act, which has gradually shifted the birthday cut-off date for kindergarten enrollment.
+The idea is to ensure that future students enter kindergarten as 5-year-olds, but it has been implemented gradually over three years (beginning back in 2012).

 A few more facts about TK